wpmetabox/mb-custom-post-type/readme.txt

 ### You might also like

+If you like this plugin, you might also like our other WordPress products:

-- [Slim SEO](https://wpslimseo.com): A fast, lightweight, full-featured SEO plugin with minimal configuration.
+- [Slim SEO](https://wpslimseo.com): A fast, lightweight and full-featured SEO plugin for WordPress with minimal configuration.
-- [Slim SEO Schema](https://wpslimseo.com/slim-seo-schema/): The best schema plugin for WordPress.
+- [Slim SEO Schema](https://wpslimseo.com/products/slim-seo-schema/): The best plugin to add schemas (structured data, rich snippets) to WordPress.
-- [Auto Listings](https://wpautolistings.com): The best WordPress plugin for car dealership and car selling websites.
+- [Slim SEO Link Manager](https://wpslimseo.com/products/slim-seo-link-manager/): Build internal link easier in WordPress with real-time reports.
-- [GretaThemes](https://gretathemes.com): Clean and elegant WordPress themes (free and premium).
+- [GretaThemes](https://gretathemes.com): Free and premium WordPress themes that clean, simple and just work.
+- [Auto Listings](https://wpautolistings.com): The car sale and dealership plugin for WordPress

 == Installation ==